 While film is an analog format, the accompanying digital files are just as important to most people in 2022.
 Every photographer could use a good external hard drive (or a backup) and LaCie products are beloved by many, many creative professionals.

 Sekonic Light Meter

-Beginners in film photography are usually content using their cameras built-in meter, but more serious film shooters may be interested in the precision of a dedicated light meter.
-Sekonic makes some of the most popular handheld light meters available.
+Beginners in film photography are usually content with their camera’s built-in meter, but more advanced shooters may be interested in the precision of a dedicated light meter.
+Sekonic makes some of the most popular handheld meters available.

 Camera Storage Cabinet